shoyab-19/delta-demo/README.md

 # delta-demo
-this is demo on delta
+this is demo on delta and git github.